Sidney Crosby: Injury–plagued years, back-to-back Stanley Cups and Conn Smythe Trophies (2009–2018)

-In the 2010–11 season, Crosby had a 25-game point streak, which began on November 5, 2010 against the Anaheim Ducks and ended on December 28, 2010 against the New York Islanders.
+In the 2010–11 season, Crosby had a 25-game point streak, which began on November 5, 2010, against the Anaheim Ducks and ended on December 28, 2010, against the New York Islanders.
 During this streak, he had 27 goals (including three hat-tricks) and 24 assists for 51 points.
-This streak was tied for 11th-longest point streak in NHL history, and he was named First Star of the Month in both November and December.
+This streak was tied for 11th-longest point streak in NHL history.
+During this streak, Crosby scored his 200th NHL goal in a 4–1 win over the Calgary Flames on Flames' goaltender Miikka Kiprusoff on November 27 and he was named First Star of the Month in both November and December, respectively.
 On January 3, 2011, Crosby was selected as a 2011 All-Star, along with teammates Evgeni Malkin, Marc-André Fleury and Kris Letang.
 However, neither Crosby nor Malkin were available to play in the All-Star Game due to injuries, and rookie Jeff Skinner (along with Paul Stastny) were named as replacements.
 In consecutive games – the 2011 NHL Winter Classic on January 1, 2011, against the Washington Capitals and then January 5 against the Tampa Bay Lightning – Crosby suffered hits to his head from Dave Steckel and Victor Hedman respectively.
-After experiencing several concussion symptoms, Crosby did not return for the rest of the regular season, and he missed the 2011 playoffs.
-The Penguins were further crippled when Evgeni Malkin suffered a torn ACL and MCL, taking him out for the rest of the season and leaving the Penguins without their two highest-scoring players.
+After experiencing several concussion symptoms, Crosby did not return for the rest of the season, including the 2011 playoffs, where the fourth-seeded Penguins would lose in seven games in the first round coincidentally to the Lightning, who finished as the fifth seed and surrendered a 3–1 series lead in the process.
+The Penguins were further crippled when Malkin suffered a torn ACL and MCL on February 4, taking him out for the rest of the season and leaving the Penguins without their two highest-scoring players.
 Despite Crosby's injury and subsequent absence for the final 41 games of the season, he finished as the Penguins' leading scorer.
 His 66 points in 41 games were 16 points ahead of the second-highest team scorer, defenceman Kris Letang.
 In so doing, Crosby set an NHL record for fewest games played by an NHL team's points leader.